Cheap CBD vs. Good CBD – How Not to Get Fooled 2026

 Why is cheap CBD so suspicious in quality?

-In the 2017 JAMA study conducted by Bonn-Miller, Loflin, and Russo from Penn State and ICCI, 69% of the 84 tested CBD products had labels inconsistent with the actual cannabinoid content (CAVITY, 2017).
+In the 2017 JAMA study conducted by Bonn-Miller, Loflin, and Russo from Penn State and ICCI, 69% of the 84 tested CBD products had labels inconsistent with the actual cannabinoid content (JAMA, 2017).
 Extremely low prices usually indicate savings on raw materials, CO2 extraction, and independent laboratory testing.
 Lack of COA for a given batch is the number one red flag.

 How to calculate the true price per milligram of CBD?